sebas8sebas/noDuo/README.md

 - Go to chrome://extensions/', turn on developer mode, click on “load unpacked” and select the directory called “chromeExtension”.
 -	Create a Google Voice account and make sure you set it up to receive your text messages in your email.
 Make sure you add this number to Duo Security.
 -	Modify the app.py file to contain the Gmail credentials associated with your Google Voice number.
 You’ll need to turn on <a href='https://www.google.com/settings/security/lesssecureapps'> access to less secure apps </a>, so it’s not recommended to use your main email for this.
--	For convenience, make sure you are running the Python Server on the background.
+-	For convenience, make sure you are running the Python server on the background.